domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 I double dog dare you not to ever complain to anyone about any issue no matter how large or small you perceive it to be; rather, report it to a professional who can actually help the problem that you may or may not have.
 Turn every would-be complaint into a professional reporting process (as well as a learning experience).

-Do not let perfect be the enemy of good.
-It is well beyond 80%.
+Don't let perfect be the enemy of good.
+It's already at or beyond 80%.
 Ship it.
 Fix it later as needed.

 You are going to get through this even if you are all on your own.